 Absorb as much knowledge as you can, find out any information or contacts you would need, get to know the latest trend and updates in the industry.
 Those who listen learn more than those who talk.
 Use this opportunity to learn the industry dynamics.

 But, above all, be a good listener, and be helpful.

-I would also like to say be entertaining, but not all of us are blessed with a skill to entertain others.
+I would also like to say be entertaining, but not all of us are blessed with the skill to entertain others.
 So, be a good listener.
 It is entertaining to have a good listener in the crowd.
-Find out ways on how you can help others.
-Someone needs to get in touch with someone you know?
+Find out ways how you can help others.
+Does someone need to get in touch with someone you know?
 Get them introduced.
-Someone needs advice on where to go this weekend?
-Someone needs to know where the restroom is?
+Does someone need advice on where to go this weekend?
+Does someone need to know where the restroom is?

 Be helpful.
 You’ll never know when these random faces and names would come to your assistance, but they would, someday.
 Someday, they would.

 4. Find a mentor and be their ‘intern’.